oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 understood.
 When software reaches this level of perfection, it doesn't really make sense to re-write it.
 So why should we have to?
 It should be trivial to use a code from any programming language in any other programming language.
-Most programming langauges have limited support for this type of functionality, though it usually involves bindings into code written in C. Why should it end there?
+Most programming languages have limited support for this type of functionality, though it usually involves bindings into code written in C. Why should it end there?
 I want to be able to use, for example, Haskell code from Python, Java from Lua, or